The 25 lawsuits Arizona has filed against Trump: What to know | Phoenix New Times

 The latest: On June 24, Judge Tana Lin granted the plaintiff’s preliminary injunction in 14 states, including Arizona, and denied it in two states and D.C.
 In the states where the injunction was approved, the administration is prevented from “suspending or revoking” the previously approved “State Electric Vehicle Infrastructure Deployment Plans,” as well as restoring their legal status.

 The defendants have until July 1 to comply with the order.
-Funds will be unfrozen while the case plays out.
+Meanwhile, $48 million in federal funds for Arizona will be unfrozen while the case plays out, according to Mayes' office.
 Additionally, in a July 23 order, Lin allowed several organizations — including the Sierra Club, Natural Resources Defense Council and Climate Solutions — to join the plaintiffs in the lawsuit.

 Blocking the ‘National Energy Emergency’